radicle-dev/radicle-upstream/docs/code-contribution-using-upstream.md

       Also reference relevant Github issues by including their URL in the description.
     - Close the editor
-    - Run `git push rad tag radicle-patch/<name>` to publish the patch to the Radicle network.
+    - Run `git push --force rad tag radicle-patch/<name>` to publish the patch to the Radicle network.
 - Author selects a reviewer from the team and informs the reviewer via Discord that there is a new patch that they want to merge.
 - Reviewer confirms that they can see the patch in Upstream.